-There has been some talk over the internet lately that suggests that Keto won’t work for you if you are over forty.
-Don’t believe the lies.
+There has been some talk over the internet lately that suggests that Keto over 40 doesn't work.
+Don't believe the lies.
 Keto is for EVERYONE.

 Maybe there are some of us who don't want to jump right up and admit our age.

 Yes, both Brenna and I are over 40, but we don't feel like it.

 Being thin with great overall health and high energy levels has sure helped with staying active.

 I (Thom) have lost 50 pounds on Keto.

 I did it without starving and I have kept it off for over over two years.